 - Telephone and internet

-Inventory and COGS Amazon FBA
+Inventory And COGS For Amazon FBA

 Inventory is one of the largest, if not the largest expense for your Amazon business.
 Inventory tracking systems like DEAR, Cin7, or similar bring zen to eCommerce.
 If you don’t have an inventory system you’ll need to pull a couple of numbers from Amazon FBA tracking to proceed with COGS calculations: